CyrilleFinet3/Control-of-light-sensor-with-DE0-Nano-SoC/README.md

 ### 4) Software part
 #### 4.a) Connection between the FPGA and the user laptop
 #### 4.b) Code C
 For the software aspect of the sensor reading, a code has been implemented in C (main.c).
 It takes the values included in the two registers, the first one beeing the most significant byte (LSB) and the second onebeing the less significant byte (LSB), and concatenates them.
+Once the code is run, the brightness is displayed on the user's screen using a printf().